ThanhDai2005/ThanhDai2005/README.md

 <h2 align="left">Objective:</h2>

-<p align="left">As a Frontend Developer intern, I am passionate about building modern, responsive web applications.
-I have experience using popular frontend frameworks and tools to create clean, maintainable code.
-I'm eager to contribute to real-world projects, improve my skills, and grow into a professional Full-stack Developer in the near future.</p>
+<p align="left">Enthusiastic Web Developer with a solid foundation in JavaScript, React, Next.js, TypeScript, and Node.js.
+Experienced in building responsive, user-friendly web applications and optimizing performance for seamless user experiences.
+Skilled in developing both front-end and back-end features, with a focus on scalable, maintainable code.
+Eager to contribute to innovative projects, continuously learn new technologies, and grow in a collaborative development environment.</p>

 <h2 align="left">About me:</h2>

-- 🎓 I'm a 2nd-year student at Saigon University, majoring in Software Engineering, with an GPA of 2.8
+- 🎓 I'm a 2nd-year student at Saigon University, majoring in Software Engineering, with a GPA of 2.8
-- 🎯 Goals: To become a proficient Frontend Developer specializing in modern web technologies.
-I am currently seeking an internship to apply my skills in real-world projects, and grow into a Full-stack Developer in the near future.
+- 🎯 Goals: To become a professional Full-stack Developer — currently seeking a Full-stack Intern position to gain real-world experience and strengthen my ReactJS and NodeJS skills
 - 📫 Reach me at **Dai2272005nv@gmail.com**

 <h2 align="left">Connect with me:</h2>